bangconghuynh/qsym2/docs/docs/user-guide/representation-analysis/basics.md

     4. :fontawesome-solid-users: This key, `basis_shells`, gives the ordered shells associated with this atom.
 Each item in this list specifies the angular momentum information of one shell centred on the prevailing atom.</br></br>:fontawesome-solid-laptop-code: Under the hood, this key is a vector of [`InputBasisShell`](https://qsym2.dev/api/qsym2/interfaces/input/ao_basis/struct.InputBasisShell.html) structs.
     5. :fontawesome-solid-users: This key, `l`, specifies the angular momentum degree of this shell.
     6. :fontawesome-solid-users: This key, `shell_order`, specifies the type and ordering of the basis functions in this shell.
 The following variants are supported:
-        - `!PureIncreasingm`: the basis functions are pure real solid harmonics, arranged in increasing $m_l$ order,
+        - `!PureIncreasingm`: the basis functions are pure real solid harmonics, arranged in increasing-$m_l$ order,
-        - `!PureDecreasingm`: the basis functions are pure real solid harmonics, arranged in decreasing $m_l$ order,
+        - `!PureDecreasingm`: the basis functions are pure real solid harmonics, arranged in decreasing-$m_l$ order,
         - `!PureCustom`: the basis functions are pure real solid harmonics, arranged in a custom order to be specified by the $m_l$ values,
         - `!CartLexicographic`: the basis functions are Cartesian real solid harmonics, arranged in lexicographic order,
         - `!CartQChem`: the basis functions are Cartesian real solid harmonics, arranged in Q-Chem order,